 You might have read from different local sources that you can use different types of oil for lubricating your chainsaw, but it is not true for every circumstance.

-We highly recommend that you use the best bar and chain oil that is specifically made for the purpose because it contains a substance called tackifier that provides necessary lubrication for the bar and chain.
+We highly recommend that you use the best bar and chain oil that is specifically made for the purpose because it contains a substance called tackifier that provides the necessary lubrication for the bar and chain.

 One of the most misguided assumptions is that you can use old engine oil for lubrication.
 That is a very dangerous alternative as it can cause serious and unrepairable damage to your chainsaw.